AliceO2Group/Run3Analysisvalidation/README.md

 Enter the `codeHF` directory and see the `README`.

-## Keep your repositories and installations up to date
+## Keep your repositories and installations up to date and clean

 With the ongoing fast development, it can easily happen that updating the O<sup>2</sup> part of the validation also requires updating the AliPhysics installation which then requires updating the alidist recipes as well.